Tag archive for: 8th Centennial

 • from the Dean of the Faculty, Michel Mondain;

-• Mr. Christian Assaf for the Occitanie Region,
+• Mr. Christian Assaf for the Occitanie region,

-• Mr. Renaud Calvat for the Department of Hérault,
+• Mr. Renaud Calvat for the Hérault department,

-To begin the ceremony on the right foot, Professor Chanques and Usher Eddy Lamou presented our ceremonial mace, a symbolic object of the Faculty, to the audience.
-Representing the rod of Asclepius, this mace symbolizes the threat that awaits doctors who do not respect the Hippocratic oath.
+To ensure the ceremony began on the right foot, Professor Chanques and Usher Eddy Lamou presented our ceremonial mace—a symbolic object of the Faculty—to the audience.
+Resembling the rod of Asclepius, this mace symbolizes the punishment awaiting physicians who fail to uphold the Hippocratic Oath.

-Next, it was the turn of Professor Valérie Rigau, the youngest member of the management board, and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the 800th anniversary of the Faculty), to read a translation of the Faculty's original statutes, thus recalling their historical and symbolic value.
+Next, it was the turn of Professor Valérie Rigau—the youngest member of the Governing Council—and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the Faculty’s 800th anniversary), to read a translation of the Faculty’s original charter, thereby highlighting its historical and symbolic significance.

-These statutes were enacted on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
-Since then, medical education has never ceased to exist in Montpellier, creating strong ties with the city, as President Augé and Dean Mondain recalled in their speeches.
+These statutes were issued on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
+Since then, the teaching of medicine has never ceased in Montpellier, thereby forging strong ties with the city, as both President Augé and Dean Mondain noted in their speeches.

-800 years later, the Faculty and its community are proud to celebrate this new milestone.
+800 years later, the Faculty and its community are proud to celebrate this milestone.
 To mark the occasion, a commemorative plaque was unveiled.
-It is a way of honoring the illustrious figures who have shaped our faculty, while continuing to write our history.
+It is a way to honor the distinguished figures who have shaped our faculty, while continuing to write our history.

-As current events show us, this will undoubtedly be a story full of challenges to overcome!
-Challenges that will in no way change the Faculty's mission: we will be there to support and train the healthcare professionals of tomorrow.
+As current events show us, this journey will undoubtedly be full of challenges to overcome!
+Yet these challenges will in no way alter the Faculty’s mission: we will be there to support and train the healthcare professionals of tomorrow.

 Relive the ceremony

 Below are photos of the ceremony by E. Perra.
-You can also watch the entire ceremony again by following the link below.
+You can also watch the entire ceremony by clicking the link below.

-In this anniversary year, the Post Office is issuing a stamp dedicated to the 800th anniversary of our Faculty on June 13!
-More information in the article below.
+To mark this anniversary year, the Post Office will release a stamp celebrating our Faculty’s 800th anniversary starting June 13!
+Read more in the article below.

 Did you know?
-The post office is issuing a stamp to celebrate our 800th anniversary!
+The Post Office is issuing a stamp to celebrate our 800th anniversary!

 Starting June 13, the Post Office will issue a special stamp to celebrate our anniversary.

-The stamp brings together our famous and symbolic Historic Building and our new Arnaud de Villeneuve Campus on the same surface, even though the two buildings are separated by 650 years!
-It thus illustrates the perfect paradox that characterizes our Faculty and its history: it is both the oldest in the world and undoubtedly one of the most modern in France.
+The stamp brings together on a single image our famous and iconic Historic Building and our new Arnaud de Villeneuve Campus, even though these two structures were built 650 years apart!
+In this way, it captures the perfect paradox that defines our Faculty and its history: it is both the oldest in the world and undoubtedly one of the most modern in France.

-Where and when can I get it?
+Where and when can I buy it?

 • Montpellier : Post Office, Montpellier Prefecture, Place des Martyrs de la Résistance, 34000 Montpellier (subject to change).